 After the dough has risen, punch it down and place it back on the floured surface.

-Prepping the dough
+Prepping the pizza dough

 Using a roll pin or your hands, form it into your desired shape (sometimes I use baking sheets and do rectangles or free form pizzas).
+Yep it’s really that simple and easy for this pizza dough recipe!

 Place the towel back over the dough and let sit in the warm place for 10 minutes.